 The following code words will be used /ULTB/ to designate the ultimate creditor and /ULTD/ to designate the ultimate debtor.

-/ULTB/ is followed by information about the UltimateCreditor (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.
+/ULTB/ is followed by information about the UltimateCreditor BIC or (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.

-/ULTD/ is followed by information about the UltimateDebtor (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.
+/ULTD/ is followed by information about the UltimateDebtor BIC or (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.

 It will not be possible to distinguish between Name alone and OtherID alone.
 So they will be both translated to Name.

+IF BIC is present, it is assumed, per MX to MT translation that there is no other data related to the party codeword.

-Assumption is that there is no “/” inside the Name or inside OtherId otherwise the parsing will produce incorrect results.
+Parsing Assumption is that there is no “/” inside the Name or inside OtherId otherwise the parsing will produce incorrect results.

 Format